 - Danny Blind (retired)

-That has got to be one of the most impressive list of players, even more so considering that every player had come through the same youth academy and is now playing for a major European club (including Ajax).
-Please let us know if we missed out on any notable player in the list via the comments section.
-It is also worth noting that Ajax have currently got a scouting network in South Africa through its Ajax Cape Town Club, where players such as Steven Pienaar and Aaron Mokoena made their way to Amsterdam, hence further expanding their reach outside Europe.
+That has got to be one of the most impressive lists of players, even more so considering that every player had come through the same youth academy and is now playing for a major European club (including Ajax).
+Please let us know if we missed out on any notable player on the list via the comments section.
+It is also worth noting that Ajax has currently got a scouting network in South Africa through its Ajax Cape Town Club, where players such as Steven Pienaar and Aaron Mokoena made their way to Amsterdam, hence further expanding their reach outside Europe.
 Finally, to close this article, we have the video from youtube below showing the 1995 UEFA Champions League Final which was won by Ajax Amsterdam, with a team that included no less than nine homegrown youth academy graduates.
 Enjoy!